 As with Group LTD coverage, if you are eligible for and elect IDI coverage, you pay for it on an after-tax basis, so any benefits you receive if you become disabled would be tax-free.
-Your cost depends on your Total Annual Cash Compensation (TACC), age, state of residency, and your status as a tobacco user or non-tobacco user.
+Your cost depends on your Total Annual Cash Compensation (TACC), the level of coverage you choose, age, state of residency, and your status as a tobacco user or non- tobacco user.
 TACC is recalculated as of each August 1 to take effect the following January 1 and will remain unchanged throughout the year.